Aaron Jones Player Prop Bets for NFL Week 8 | Green Bay vs. Arizona 10/28/2021

 Matchup vs. Arizona

-- Jones' 36 rushing yards in his one career matchup against the Cardinals are 17.5 fewer yards than his over/under in Thursday's game.
+- Jones' 36 rushing yards in his lone career matchup against the Cardinals are 15.5 fewer yards than his over/under in Thursday's game.

-- Jones ran for a touchdown in that contest against the Cardinals.
+- Jones ran for a touchdown in that outing against the Cardinals.

-- The Cardinals have the NFL's 18th-ranked defense against the run, allowing 115.7 yards per game.
+- Jones will go up against a Cardinals squad that allows 115.7 rushing yards per game and is the NFL's 18th-ranked rush defense.

-- This season the Cardinals have given up three rushing TDs.
-They are ranked third in the NFL in that category.
+- Jones and the Packers will face off against the NFL's third-ranked defense in terms of rushing touchdowns allowed (three).

 Recent Performances

-- Against the Football Team last week, Jones rushed six times for 19 yards.
+- In last week's outing against the Football Team, Jones ran the ball six times for 19 yards.

 - He also caught five passes for 20 yards.